getsentry/sentry-docs/src/collections/_documentation/platforms/node/gcp_functions.md

 ```
 You can obtain the DSN using your Sentry account from your organization's *Settings -> Projects -> Client Keys (DSN)* in the Sentry web UI.

-Note: You need to call both `CaptureException` and `Flush` to report errors into Sentry.
+Note: You need to call both `captureException` and `flush` to report errors into Sentry.

 Checkout Sentry’s [gcp sample apps](https://github.com/getsentry/examples/tree/master/gcp-cloud-functions/node) for detailed examples.
 For detailed configuration options, use [JavaScript docs](/platforms/javascript/).